IPS-LMU/octra-backend/README.md

  <br/>
     <br/>

-New backend for OCTRA (online-mode) with REST API using JTW (JSON web tokens) for Authentication and automatically generated API reference.
+New REST API for annotation database used by OCTRA.
+It  using JTW (JSON web tokens) for Authentication and automatically generated API reference.
 </p>

 ## Features